CDAGaming/CraftPresence-Wow-Edition/README.md

 *   `/cp view dimensions` - Displays all Dimension Names available for use, requires `Show Current Dimension` to be enabled
 *   `/cp view biomes` - Displays all Biome Names available for use, requires `Show Current Biome` to be enabled
 *   `/cp view servers` - Displays all Server Addresses available for use, requires `Show Game State` to be enabled
-*   `/cp view guis` - Displays all GUI Names available for use, if Per-GUI is Enabled
+*   `/cp view guis` - Displays all Gui Names available for use, if Per-Gui is Enabled
 *   `/cp view items` - Displays all Item Names available for use, if Per-Item is Enabled
 *   `/cp (help | ?)` - Help Command to display the Above Commands and These Explanations

 ## KeyBinds
 CraftPresence currently contains the following KeyBinds:

-(In v1.5.5 and Above, KeyBinds are now customized in the Accessibility Settings in the Config GUI)
+Note: In v1.5.5 and Above, KeyBinds are now customized in the Accessibility Settings in the Config Gui, and not the normal controls menu

-*   `Open Config GUI` - KeyBind to Open the CraftPresence ConfigGUI (Default: GRAVE Key)
+*   `Open Config Gui` - KeyBind to Open the CraftPresence ConfigGui (Default: GRAVE/TILDE Key)

 ## Placeholders
 In some Configuration Areas, CraftPresence provides some Placeholders to make things easier:

+Keep in mind the following:

-(In v1.6.0 and Above, You can now define where in the Rich Presence the Messages should go)
+*   In v1.6.0 and Above, You can now define where in the Rich Presence the Messages should go

-(Placeholders are not Case-Sensitive, but should be entered lowercase to prevent issues recognizing them on v1.5.x and below)
+*   Placeholders are not Case-Sensitive, but should be entered lowercase to prevent issues with recognizing them on v1.5.x and below

-(As of v1.6.8, you can now use Minified Versions of Placeholders, trimmed down to a length of 4; `&DIM&` and `&DIMENSION&` are the same in this case)
+*   As of v1.6.8, you can now also use minified versions of placeholders, which are trimmed down to a length of 4; `&DIM&` and `&DIMENSION&` are the same in this case

+___

 ### Presence Display Placeholders
-*   &DIMENSION& - The Dimension Message from your Dimension Settings, if enabled and in use
+*   `&DIMENSION&` - The Dimension Message from your Dimension Settings, if enabled and in use
-*   &BIOME& - The Biome Message from your Biome Settings, if enabled and in use
+*   `&BIOME&` - The Biome Message from your Biome Settings, if enabled and in use
-*   &SERVER& - The Server/SinglePlayer Message from your Server Settings, if enabled and in use
+*   `&SERVER&` - The Server/SinglePlayer Message from your Server Settings, if enabled and in use
-*   &GUI& - The GUI Message from your GUI Settings, if enabled and in use
+*   `&GUI&` - The GUI Message from your GUI Settings, if enabled and in use
-*   &TILEENTITY& - The TileEntity (Block/Item) Message from your Advanced -> Item Messages Settings, if enabled and in use
+*   `&TILEENTITY&` - The TileEntity (Block/Item) Message from your Advanced -> Item Messages Settings, if enabled and in use
-*   &TARGETENTITY& - The Targeted Entity Message from your Advanced -> Entity Target Messages Setting, if Per-Entity is enabled and in use
+*   `&TARGETENTITY&` - The Targeted Entity Message from your Advanced -> Entity Target Messages Setting, if Per-Entity is enabled and in use
-*   &ATTACKINGENTITY& - The Attacking Entity Message from your Advanced -> Entity Attacking Messages Setting, if Per-Entity is enabled and in use
+*   `&ATTACKINGENTITY&` - The Attacking Entity Message from your Advanced -> Entity Attacking Messages Setting, if Per-Entity is enabled and in use
-*   &RIDINGENTITY& - The Riding Entity Message from your Advanced -> Entity Riding Messages Setting, if Per-Entity is enabled and in use
+*   `&RIDINGENTITY&` - The Riding Entity Message from your Advanced -> Entity Riding Messages Setting, if Per-Entity is enabled and in use

-(For Image Keys, only the first placeholder and an additional suffix if any will be used)
+_Note: For Image Keys, only the first placeholder and an additional suffix if any will be used_

+___

 ### Main Menu Message Placeholders
-*   &IGN& - Your Minecraft Username
+*   `&IGN&` - Your Minecraft Username
-*   &MODS& - The Number of Mods currently in your Mods Folder
+*   `&MODS&` - The Number of Mods currently in your Mods Folder

+___

 ### Biome Placeholders
-*   &BIOME& - The Current Biome Name
+*   `&BIOME&` - The Current Biome Name
-*   &ID& - The Current Biome ID (Removed in v1.6.8)
+*   `&ID&` - The Current Biome ID **(Removed in v1.6.8)**

+___

 ### Dimension Placeholders
-*   &DIMENSION& - The Current Dimension Name
+*   `&DIMENSION&` - The Current Dimension Name
-*   &ICON& - The Default Dimension Icon Name
+*   `&ICON&` - The Default Dimension Icon Name
-*   &ID& - The Current Dimension ID (Removed in v1.6.8)
+*   `&ID&` - The Current Dimension ID **(Removed in v1.6.8)**

+___

 ### Server/LAN Message Placeholders
-*   &IP& - The Current Server IP Address
+*   `&IP&` - The Current Server IP Address
-*   &NAME& - The Current Server Name
+*   `&NAME&` - The Current Server Name
-*   &MOTD& - The Current Server MOTD (Message of The Day)
+*   `&MOTD&` - The Current Server MOTD (Message of The Day)
-*   &ICON& - The Default Server Icon Name
+*   `&ICON&` - The Default Server Icon Name
-*   &PLAYERS& - The Current Player Count `(10 / 100 Players)`
+*   `&PLAYERS&` - The Current Player Count `(10 / 100 Players)`
-*   &IGN& - Your Minecraft Username
+*   `&IGN&` - Your Minecraft Username
-*   &TIME& - The Current World Time
+*   `&TIME&` - The Current World Time
-*   &MODS& - The Number of Mods currently in your Mods Folder
+*   `&MODS&` - The Number of Mods currently in your Mods Folder

+___

 ### SinglePlayer Placeholders
-*   &IGN& - Your Minecraft Username
+*   `&IGN&` - Your Minecraft Username
-*   &TIME& - The Current World Time
+*   `&TIME&` - The Current World Time
-*   &MODS& - The Number of Mods currently in your Mods Folder
+*   `&MODS&` - The Number of Mods currently in your Mods Folder

+___

-### GUI Placeholders
+### Gui Placeholders
-*   &GUI& - The Current GUI Name (Supports GUIContainers and GUIScreens)
+*   `&GUI&` - The Current Gui Name (Supports `Container` and `Screen` type interfaces)
-*   &CLASS& - The Current GUI Class (Ex: net.minecraft.xxx)
+*   `&CLASS&` - The Current Gui Class (Ex: `net.minecraft.xxx`)
-*   &SCREEN& - The Current GUI Screen Instance
+*   `&SCREEN&` - The Current Gui Screen Instance

+___

 ### Item/Entity Placeholders
-*   &MAIN& - The Current Item your Main Hand is Holding
+*   `&MAIN&` - The Current Item your Main Hand is Holding
-*   &OFFHAND& - The Current Item your Off Hand is Holding*
+*   `&OFFHAND&` - The Current Item your Off Hand is Holding*
-*   &HELMET& - The Current Helmet Armor Piece you have Equipped
+*   `&HELMET&` - The Current Helmet Armor Piece you have Equipped
-*   &CHEST& - The Current Chest Armor Piece you have Equipped
+*   `&CHEST&` - The Current Chest Armor Piece you have Equipped
-*   &LEGS& - The Current Leggings Armor Piece you have Equipped
+*   `&LEGS&` - The Current Leggings Armor Piece you have Equipped
-*   &BOOTS& - The Current Boots Armor Piece you have Equipped
+*   `&BOOTS&` - The Current Boots Armor Piece you have Equipped

 ## Versions of CraftPresence
 Beginning in v1.5.2, CraftPresence is now split into different editions, based on the Minecraft Version you use it in: